noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.6.

 The average amount of red and purple sea urchins at several measuring locations on the Channel Islands and the mainland.
-Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)
+Data source: SBC LTER; Figure credit: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html).

 ### Details